 There are many different types of business loans available today.
-Commercial Property Loans (CPL) is income-producing property used solely for business (rather than residential) purposes.
+Commercial Property Loans (CPL) are income-producing properties used solely for business (rather than residential) purposes.
 Examples include retail malls, shopping centers, office buildings, complexes, and hotels.
-Financing, including the acquisition, development, and construction of these properties, is typically accomplished through commercial property loans: secured by on the commercial property.
+Financing, including the acquisition, development, and construction of these properties, is typically accomplished through commercial property loans: secured by the commercial property.

 What is a Commercial Property Loan?

 Like home mortgages, banks and independent lenders actively involve themselves in making loans on commercial real estate.
 Also, insurance companies, pension funds, private investors, and other sources, including the U.S. Small Business Administration’s 504 Loan program, provide capital for commercial property.

 A Business Line-Of-Credit (LOC) is a revolving loan that allows access to a fixed amount of capital, which can meet short-term business, needs.
 A LOC is one of the tools a company can use to finance short-term working capital requirements, such as: